Jbleezy/BO1-Reimagined/README.md

 * Get weapons to not lose damage when going through surfaces (already have fix in gsc, try to add fix from weapon file)
 * Add notetrack to Wunderwaffe when starting to sprint so that lights will turn back when sprinting from sprint reload cancel
 * Try using mtl_silver_etching images for WaW pap camo
+* Get Ballistic Sickle viewmodel (viewmodel_ballistic_knife_w_sickle)
+* Fix bug with picking up Meat powerup as soon as you have no weapons and are being auto switch to combat knife
+* Increase fire times on new upgraded weapons
+* Make it so throwing meat to teammates makes them catch it
+* Try to get projectiles to travel straight up if player is looking 85 degrees up
+* Add BO2 meat FX and grief FX in game
+* Fix BO1 ray gun first raise anim lasting too long at the end

 ### Versus Todo
 * Meat: fix dive to prone anim from looping (tried to fix same way as other weapons but didn't work)